hidden1nin/PlayerStorageAPI/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [Maven](https://maven.apache.org/) to add PlayerStorageAPI as a shaded dependency.

 ```xml
     <repositories>